azure-kuwait/6-Introduction-to-Containers-Docker-ACR-and-ACI/README.md

 The source code in the repository is for the second demo of the session.
 It's based on Microsoft official learning module ["Build a containerized web application with Docker"](https://docs.microsoft.com/en-us/learn/modules/intro-to-containers/).
 You can access the original code [here](https://github.com/MicrosoftDocs/mslearn-hotel-reservation-system).
 We upgraded the original code to .NET Core 3.1 and presented a more clean Docker image using the "multi-stage builds" technique in the Dockerfile.

+## Meetup's recording
+---
+You can [watch](https://youtu.be/x1rqf8mHXfE) the recording for the meetup where this repository was used.

 ## How to execute Demo 2
 ---
 1. Use the source code found [src/mslearn-hotel-reservation-system](src/mslearn-hotel-reservation-system)